+The results of data gathered from the pre-survey and postsurvey instruments were used to determine whether or not the information conveyed during the workshop produced any changes in parents' attitudes toward homework assistance K-2 mathematics and involvement in school instructional activities.
+The graph scales were determined by calculating a perfect 5 on the Likert scale and multiplying this level to the number of questions in the pre survey and post survey while lastly multiplying the total number of parent participants, giving a total level agreement to 1000.
+This scale was divided into groups pertaining to the number of questions in respect to the main three focus questions.
 The survey instrument consisted of three focus sections.
 In these twenty-five questions, participants were asked to select their level of agreement with each of the statements for their knowledge of North Carolina Common Core State Mathematics Standards for their children and their level of satisfaction with their with 1 = strongly disagree, 2 = disagree, 3 = neutral, 4 = agree, and 5 = strongly agree.